nodejs/email/README.md

 ### Responsibility

-Since access to the Mailgun API key is required, only members of the @nodejs/build-infra team have the permission to push code to the `master` branch.
+Since access to the Mailgun API key is required, only members of the @nodejs/build-infra team have the permission to push code to the `main` branch.
 That was done in order to minimize the possibility of mismatches between the information in this repo, and the actual email routes that are set up.

 ### Procedure